moggces/Rcurvep/data-raw/bmr_exclude/bmr_threshold_curve_fit.md

 Based on the current dataset,

 1. the nls + exponential fit approach can generate reasonable fit (visually).
-2. the R2 approach by combining information from both nls + exponential fit and linear fit approach can reliably provide the flag for the endpoints that should not use the threshold approach.
+2. the correlation approach by combining information from both nls + exponential fit and linear fit approach can reliably provide the flag for the endpoints that should not use the threshold approach.